umirzoqovazizjon/My_Malloc/README.md

 ***

 ## Task
-In this project, we implemented own version of memory management functions `my_malloc`, `my_calloc`, `my_realloc`, and `my_free` using a linked list data structure to manage the heap memory.
+In this project, i'm implemented own version of memory management functions `my_malloc`, `my_calloc`, `my_realloc`, and `my_free` using a linked list data structure to manage the heap memory.
 Here's a high-level overview of each function and some tips for implementing them:

 ## Description
 - `data structure`: